fsprojects/FSharp.Linq.ComposableQuery/README.md

 ## Usage

-Check out the [tutorial](http://fsprojects.github.io/FSharp.Linq.Experimental.ComposableQuery/) for examples and an overview of the main features of the library.
+Check out the [tutorial](http://fsprojects.github.io/FSharp.Linq.Experimental.ComposableQuery/) for examples and an overview of the main use cases of this library.